fun-xyz/funkit-core/README.md

 # **Testing With a Fork Environment**

-### 1. Clone Bundler Repo
+## 1. Clone the Bundler Repo

 Starting point: `~/{HOME_DIR}`
 ```
 git clone https://github.com/TheFunGroup/AA_Bundler.git
 ```

-### 2. Set up the fork and bundler locally
+## 2. Set Up the Fork and Bundler Locally

 Once the bundler is cloned, follow the instructions in https://github.com/TheFunGroup/AA_Bundler/blob/main/README.md before moving onto the following steps

+## 3. Run Test

-### 3.Now the local fork is setup, you can run any file inside of the test folder and see the result.
+Now the local fork is setup, you can run any file inside of the test folder and see the result.

 Starting point: `/fun-wallet-sdk`